Biomed-imaging-lab/NeuroRAG/README.md

-# NeuroRAG: A Multi-Agent Model for Neurobiological Question Answering.docx
+# NeuroRAG: A Multi-Agent Model for Neurobiological Question Answering

 ## Getting started